Investment Calculator

 How do taxes affect my investment returns?

 Investment taxes significantly impact returns.
-Capital gains from selling investments are taxed: short-term gains (held <1 year) at your regular income tax rate (10-37%), and long-term gains (held >1 year) at preferential rates (0%, 15%, or 20% depending on income).
-Dividends are also taxed.
-Tax-advantaged accounts help: Traditional IRA/401(k) contributions are tax-deductible now, but withdrawals are taxed in retirement.
-Roth IRA/401(k) contributions are taxed now, but withdrawals are tax-free.
-For taxable accounts, use tax-loss harvesting and hold investments long-term to minimize taxes.
-Consult a tax professional for personalized advice.
+Capital gains from selling investments are taxed: short-term gains (held under 1 year) at your regular income tax rate (10-37%), and long-term gains (held over 1 year) at preferential rates (0%, 15%, or 20% depending on income).
+Tax-advantaged accounts like IRAs and 401(k)s help minimize this impact.

 Should I invest a lump sum or use dollar-cost averaging?

 Statistically, investing a lump sum immediately tends to outperform dollar-cost averaging (DCA) about 2/3 of the time because markets tend to go up over time.
 However, DCA can be psychologically easier and reduces the risk of investing everything right before a market downturn.
-If you have a large sum: 1) Invest it immediately if you're comfortable with short-term volatility, 2) Use DCA over 3-12 months if you're nervous about market timing, 3) Consider a hybrid approach - invest 50% immediately and DCA the rest.
-For regular income, always use consistent periodic investing regardless of market conditions.
+For regular income, always use consistent periodic investing.

 What is the rule of 72 and how can I use it?